The Blare Blog

 the cloisters of the part 15 low power hobby world during the past

 attack signal voiced by Trump over the last four years has been 'Fake

-news - enemy of the people', and the exact same form of attack was used
+news - enemy of the people', and the exact same form of

 to drive me away from two part 15 organizations by extreme right wing